moyoadewusi/CSIT214-Group-Project/README.md

 ## How It Works

-1. **Login**: The user logs in using a simple form (no backend).
+1. **Account**: The user can "delete account" which will reset actions recorded in localStorage.
-2. **Navigation**: The navbar updates to reflect login state and allows switching between sections.
+2. **Navigation**: The navbar allows switching between sections.
-3. **Points**: Users start with preset points and can redeem for items like Coffee Mugs or Gift Vouchers.
+3. **Points**: Users earn points and can redeem for flights and hotel reservations.
-4. **Undo**: Recently redeemed items can be undone to refund points.
+4. **History**: All earing and redemptions actions are recorded in localStorage.
-5. **History**: All redemptions and undo actions are recorded in localStorage.
+5. **Levels**: As points are earned, so does the account level/tier (Bronze/Silver/Gold/Platnum).
+With a higher level new options are available for redemtion. (work in progress)

 ## Technologies Used